benbria/node-lumberjack-protocol/API.md

 * `file` (optional) - the name of the log file.
 * `offset` (optional) an integer - the offset of the line in the log file.

-Additional field in `data` will be passed up to logstash.
-Logstash will add these to the log entry.
+Additional field in `data` will be passed up to the receiver.
+If you are sending to Logstash, it will add these to the log entry.

 ### Client.close()